Afoucaul/Afoucaul.github.io/_posts/2018-06-17-extracting-vocabulary-from-a-japanese-text.markdown

 That's why the tools I love are those who help me learn by myself.

 These days, I've been using a few reading tools, that give you a pop-up when you click on a word when reading a text, telling you its meaning.
-When the goal is to learn and memorize vocabulary, I find this approach totally inefficient, as it prevents the reader from making any effor.
+When the goal is to learn and memorize vocabulary, I find this approach totally inefficient, as it prevents the reader from making any remembering effort.
 Therefore, I thought to myself that it would be nice that when I want to read a text, I would be given a list of words appearing in that text, so that I could study it beforehand.

 So here is today's objective: extracting the words of vocabulary from a text in Japanese, fetching their meaning from a dictionary, and providing this as a list.